IPS-Eye-White

 Carol Brooks

-In chapter 13, John tells us of two beasts he saw.
+In Revelation 13, John tells us of two beasts he saw.
 The first emerged from the sea (Vs. 1-9), the other from the earth (Vs. 11-18).
-A careful study and comparison of both John and Daniel's visions tells us that the first beast described the rise of the final world empire.
-The second born from the earth can only be the final world leader.
+A comparison of John and Daniel's visions tells us that the first beast described the rise of the final world empire.
+The second can only be the final world leader.

 ON THIS PAGE